ScriptureAudio/ScriptureAudio.github.io/content/project/heritage/heritage.md

 # Heritage Church CPC

-In February 2017 we will working at Heritage Church in Centerville TN, helping this congregation enrich their life with God's word and some great classical music!
-Updates will be posted here as events progress - at this time we are scheduling recordings of **Psalms #73, 103 and 139.**
+In February 2017 we will be at Heritage Church in Centerville TN.
+Recordings are scheduled for **Psalms #73, 103 and 139.**  For the participating musicians -- See below for music selections.

-Our goal is to engage the talents of
-See below for music selections.

-## Musicians
+## For Musicians...

 For a mock-up preview of Psalm 139, including narration, please **[click here.](/project/heritage/1701c139.mp3)**